Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 Elf File Selection

-If the application has already been programmed to Flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in Flash)" to prevent an unnecessary erase and write cycle of the on-chip Flash memory.
+If the application has already been programmed on the Flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in Flash)" to prevent an unnecessary erase and write cycle of the on-chip Flash memory.

 If the application has changed or does not match the contents of the Flash, then select "Flash program and load debug symbols".